Tom Rouen

-Thomas Francis Rouen (born June 9, 1968) is a former American football punter who was the long-time punter for the Denver Broncos of the National Football League (NFL).
+Thomas Francis Rouen (born June 9, 1968) is an American former professional football player who was a punter in the National Football League (NFL), primarily with the Denver Broncos.
+He played college football for the Colorado Buffaloes, earning consensus All-American honors in 1989.

 Early life

 Rouen attended Heritage High School in Littleton, Colorado, where he lettered in football and baseball.
 He was also listed on the depth chart as a tight end.

 College career

-Rouen started his career at Colorado State University in 1987 before transferring to the University of Colorado.
+Rouen started his career at Colorado State University in 1987 before transferring to the University of Colorado Boulder.
 He led the nation as a junior with a 45.9 yards per punt average, earning a spot on the All-America team.
 Rouen's most famous punt came in the final minute of the 1991 Orange Bowl when Raghib Ismail returned the punt 91 yards for a touchdown.
 The return was called back on a clipping penalty and Colorado won the game 10-9 and a share of the 1990 National Championship.